sifis-home/ace-ucs/ace/README.md

   To run in production you need to configure everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format backed in the database, check the test resources), the discovery of AS (out of scope again).
-If you don't know where to start you probably shouldn't use this in production settings.
-* Dependencies: Lots, check the .pom file
+* Dependencies: Check the .pom file
 * Database configuration:  Set up a MySQL or Postgresql database, for running the Junit tests create a file 'db.pwd' with the root password of your test database at the root directory of this library (just the password nothing else).